 Students may also choose to attend and receive credit for off-campus performances with prior approval from the Music Department Chair.
 Students must e-mail their request to the Music Department Chair no later than 24 hours before the performance.
 In all cases, these performances must take place during the current semester and must receive department chair approval.
 The Chair will respond with an email that states either, “APPROVED” or “NOT APPROVED”.
 If approved, the student must print the approval email and attach it to the off-campus performance program and ticket stub (if available).
 If the approval email is not attached, the program/ticket stub shall not count toward the seven required performances.
 Performances by the Buffalo Philharmonic Orchestra do not require prior approval from the Music Department Chair.

 Every semester, students must submit SEVEN stamped or approved programs to the Music Department Office to receive full credit for concert attendance.
+Please do not forget to get a program from the concert at which you volunteer.
 It is the student’s responsibility to write their name on each stamped or email approved program/ticket stub and file it properly in the file located in the Music Department Office.
 Programs without a name or that are not properly filed will not receive concert attendance credit.
 The deadline for submission of concert attendance programs is 12:00 pm on the last day of classes prior to CEP Week.

 Students are encouraged to submit their seven stamped or approved programs periodically, or as soon as they have fulfilled the requirement.
 In the event that the concert attendance requirement is not fulfilled, the student's applied music grade is lowered by one quality point (i.e., A to A-) for each missing performance.
 No Applied Lesson grade shall be lowered beyond C- due to missing concert attendance.